 Are vaccines safe?

-This is a question commonly asked by dog lovers.
+This is a question commonly asked by cat lovers.
 And it is one that they often struggle with.
-Dog lovers want to do the right thing, protect their dog but at the same time minimize risk of problems to their dog.
+Cat lovers want to do the right thing, protect their cat but at the same time minimize risk of problems to their cat.

 I'd like to address this question.
 I'm the Irreverent Veterinarian.
 I give you my opinion and speak the truth regardless of if pet owners or other veterinarians like it or not.
 I have no hidden agenda here.

-So the question that I’ll address in this article is…”Are Dog Vaccines Safe”?
+So the question that I'll address in this article is…"Are Vaccines Safe" for your cat?

 This is a tough one.
 The answer is – most vaccines are safe and do way more good than harm.
 However, there are three types of reactions that can occur from vaccines.
-The first are mild reactions, the second are allergic reactions and the third is serious reactions that are associated with immune system problems
+The first are mild reactions, the second are allergic reactions and the third is serious reactions that are associated with tumor growth.

-No one knows for sure why it occurs – but it is thought that post-vaccine immune stimulation may occur as a consequence of an overzealous immune system reaction to the vaccine.
+No one knows for sure why they occur – but it is thought that post-vaccine sarcomas may occur as a consequence of an overzealous inflammatory or immune system reaction to the vaccine.
 Regardless, they are life-threatening and awful.

 My Final Thoughts – Are Vaccines Safe?

 This is what I believe.
 The answer is – most vaccines are safe and do way more good than harm if used properly.
-I do not recommend OVER-VACCINATING dogs.
-I think that most adult dogs don’t need yearly shots (unless required by law such as Rabies vaccine).
-I think that each dog should be regarded relative to their risk and ONLY the vaccines that truly protect them should be given.
+I do not recommend OVER-VACCINATING cats.
+I think that most cats don't need yearly shots (unless required by law such as Rabies vaccine).
+I think that each cat should be regarded relative to their risk and ONLY the vaccines that truly protect them should be given.

 What are your thoughts?
 Email me